scottrlarson/profession/content/updates/update-covid-19.md

 1. Once the device is in my office, I immediately hook it up to my attached Keyboard, Video & Mouse environment.
 This allows me to access the device without having to physically be at the device itself.
-2. When the servicing is complete, I wipe down the outside of the device with 70% Ethyl Rubbing Alcohol.
+2. When the servicing is complete, I wipe down the device with 70% Ethyl Rubbing Alcohol.

 {{< srl-alert >}}Please do not order any services if you, or, in the case of a at-location appointment, anyone in your household has shortness of breath, or has signs of any flu like symptoms.{{< /srl-alert >}}